dmk12/primes/README.md

 primes
 ======

-Output first 100 prime numbers as strings, i.e 101 -> "one hundred and one".
+Output first 100 prime numbers as strings, i.e 101 will output "one hundred and one".

 JavaScript
 ----------